Automat: Germany

 The first documented automat was Quisisana, which opened in 1895 in Berlin, Germany.
-In 1904, a similar restaurant opened in Breslau.
+In 1904, a similar restaurant opened in what was then Breslau, German Silesia (the city is now Wrocław, Polish Silesia).

 Japan

 In Japan, in addition to vending machines that sell prepared food, many restaurants also use food ticket machines (食券機).
 This process involves purchasing a meal ticket from a vending machine, which is then presented to a server who prepares and serves the meal.

 Kaitenzushi restaurants, which serve sushi on conveyor belts, are also common in Japan.